 Pesto Pasta with White Beans

 - 1 cup homemade parsley walnut pesto, or storebought basil pesto

 - Bring a large pot of salted water to a boil.

 - Add the pasta and cook for 2 minutes less than the package directions.

-- Add the drained pasta, 1/2 cup of the pasta water, and cannellini beans to the empty pot and bring to a simmer.
+- Add the drained pasta, 1/2 cup of the water, and cannellini beans to the empty pot and bring to a simmer.
 Cook for 2 minutes, stirring frequently.

 - Take the pasta off the heat and add the pesto, stirring to make a creamy sauce.
-Add more pasta water if needed.
+Add more water if needed.
 Serve.